Learners engage in weekly one-hour Performing Arts sessions.

 The Performing Arts encompasses a number of Arts:

-Through developing these artistic forms, students are given opportunities to be creative, reflective and confident artists.
+Through developing these artistic forms, learners are given opportunities to be creative, reflective and confident artists.

-The Performing Arts curriculum aims to develop students’:
+The Performing Arts curriculum aims to develop learners’:

 - confidence to be creative, innovative, thoughtful, skilful and informed musicians

 - skills to listen, improvise, compose, interpret, perform, and respond to music with intent and purpose

 - aesthetic knowledge and respect for music and music practices across global communities, cultures and musical traditions

 - understanding of music as an aural art form, its relationship with other arts forms and contributions to cultures and societies